FAQ: Internship Funding

 I am a freshman/sophomore.
 Can I get internship funding?
 What are my chances?

-All class years have received internship funds.
-While a student's class year does not play a direct role, the selection committees do seriously consider the level and quality of work that you will be performing in your internship.
-In some cases, juniors and seniors are thereby favored, because they have taken coursework that will allow them to perform more substantial work in their internships.
+All class years have received internship funds, but preference goes to rising juniors and seniors, with second consideration going to graduating seniors and first-year students.
+While a student's class year does not play a direct role, the selection committees do seriously consider the level and quality of the projects that you will be performing in your internship.
+Thus, juniors and seniors are favored, because they have taken coursework that will allow them to perform more substantial contributions to their internships.
 First-year students are the least likely to be funded due to the competitiveness of the funds.

 I received internship funding last year.
 Can I get funding again for this summer?